Odisha minister in soup for comparing CM with Lord Jagannath | Politics

 - India

-An Odisha minister has courted controversy by comparing Chief Minister Naveen Patnaik with Lord Jagannath, sparking a statewide hue and cry and prompting opposition parties to demand an unconditional apology.
+An Odisha minister courted controversy by comparing Chief Minister Naveen Patnaik with Lord Jagannath, sparking a state-wide hue and cry and prompting opposition parties to demand an unconditional apology.

 Industries Minister P K Deb, during a BJD meeting on Friday, had said that Odisha is now identified by the name of Patnaik, but earlier it used to be known for Lord Jagannath.